danth/stylix/README.md

 };
 ```

-Then set the following option to the path of the theme you would like to use:
+Then set the following option to the path of the color scheme you would like to
+use:

 ```nix
 stylix.base16Scheme = "${base16-schemes}/gruvbox-dark-hard.yaml";